TG-Techie/rs-stm32wb5mmg-examples/README.md

 - The `.cargo/config.toml` file is used to specify the target architecture and linker scripts necessary for the STM32WB5MMG, it *may* (?) require enableing other linker scripts depending on what crates you depend on
 - The target architecture for the STM32WB5MMG is `thumbv7em-none-eabihf` which is a Cortex-M4F with hardware floating point support.
 - The `STM32WB-hal` crate is what provides a lot of the support, the appropriate MEMORY.x file, several linker scripts, etc that enable rust for this device. (thank you (@eupn)[https://github.com/eupn])
+- This repo was initially tested on (sparkfun's MicroMod STM32WB5MMG Processor)[https://learn.sparkfun.com/tutorials/micromod-stm32wb5mmg-hookup-guide/introduction] board (thus the use of `pa2` as the default LED blink pin).

 ## Notes Maintaining this repo
 - Where possible, please: